-Mr. Dutkowsky, age 65, has broad global business, industry and operational experiences, as Mr. Dutkowsky is skilled at viewing the technology industry from a variety of perspectives.
-The experiences and skills Mr. Dutkowsky developed as a senior executive at one of the leading technology companies in the world and as the Chair and CEO of other technology and software businesses allow Mr. Dutkowsky to provide value related to finance, management, operations and risk.
+Mr. Dutkowsky, age 67, has broad global business, industry and operational experiences, as Mr. Dutkowsky is skilled at viewing the technology industry from a variety of perspectives.
+The experiences and skills Mr. Dutkowsky developed as a senior executive at one of the leading technology companies in the world and as the chair and CEO of other businesses, allow Mr. Dutkowsky to provide value related to finance, management, operations, supply chain, and risk.